darmado/postman2burp/proxies/README.md

 # Configuration Files

-This directory contains configuration files for the postman2burp tool.
+This directory contains configuration files for the repl tool.
 Each configuration file is designed for a specific API testing scenario.

 ## Configuration Structure